 Our EVT Execute alliances are distributed all along the pre-clinical drug discovery value chain, covering a broad range of disease areas including anti-infectives, diabetes and diabetic complications, inflammation and immunology, neuroscience, oncology and pain.

-Bayer - Endometriosis
+Bayer - Endometriosis and chronic cough

-In October 2012, Evotec AG and Bayer Pharma AG entered into a five-year, multi-target collaboration with the goal of developing three clinical candidates for the treatment of endometriosis.
+In October 2012, Evotec and Bayer Pharma AG entered into a five-year, multi-target collaboration with the goal of developing three clinical candidates for the treatment of endometriosis.
 Both parties contribute innovative drug targets and high-quality technology infrastructures and share the responsibility for early research and pre-clinical characterisation of potential clinical candidates in the disease area of endometriosis.

 Bayer will be responsible for any subsequent clinical development and commercialisation.
 Evotec will receive € 12 m as an upfront payment.
 In total Evotec may receive pre-clinical, clinical and sales milestones of potentially up to approximately € 580 m plus potential royalties of up to low double-digit percent of net sales.